Population Models for Star Formation Timescales in Early Galaxies: The First Step Towards Solving Outshining in Star Formation History Inference: Discussion

 Figure~\ref{fig:sel} further connects the observability to various aspects of SFH variability by showing distributions flux densities for different population-level models of burstiness.
 For a flux-limited survey, the observed galaxy population near the observable limit would be dominated by those having SFHs with large fluctuation amplitudes (larger $\sigma$).
 Although this variability in brightness is mainly driven by the bustier models with $\sigma=0.8$ dex, even with the more conservative case of $\sigma=0.3$ dex, the range of flux densities spans over a magnitude.

 As pointed out in recent studies on observability using FIRE simulations \citep{Sun2023:seen} and a sample of Lyman-break galaxies \citep{Endsley2024}, our results also demonstrate that it is essential to quantify burstiness before completeness---the distribution of masses at a certain fixed flux level---can be assessed.
 This has further implications for determining stellar mass functions and global SFHs.
+Changes on the SFMS due to mass incompleteness have already been shown in observations \citep{Leja2022} and in simulations \citep{McClymont2025}.